nemonik/hands-on-DevOps/readme.md

 After this course you will
 1. Be able to describe and have hands on experience the DevOps methods and repeated practices (e.g., use of Agile methods, configuration management, build automations, test automation and deployment automation orchestrated under continuous integration and delivery orchestrator), and why it matters;
 2. Identify what diverse tools and resources that exist in the DevOps ecosystem;
-3. Be able to address challenges sponsors face by transitioning to DevOps methods and repeated practices;
+3. Address challenges transitioning to DevOps methods and repeated practices;
-4. Have had hands-on experience with Infrastructure as Code( Vagrant and Ansible ) to provision and configure an entire DevOps toolchain and development environment on VirtualBox including Docker Registry, GitLab, Drone CI, and SonarQube;
+4. Have had hands-on experience with Infrastructure as Code( Vagrant and Ansible ) to provision and configure an entire DevOps toolchain and development environment on VirtualBox including Docker Registry, Taiga, GitLab, Drone CI, and SonarQube;
 5. Have had hands-on experience authoring code to include authoring and running automated tests in a CI/CD pipeline all under Configuration Management to insure an application follows style, adheres to good coding practices, builds, identify security issues, and functions as expected;
 6. Have had hands-on experience with (a) using Infrastructure as Code (IaC) in Vagrant and Ansible; (b) creating and using Kanban board in Taiga; (c) code configuration in git and GitLab; (d) authoring code in Go; (e) using style checkers and linters; (f) authoring a Makefile; (g) various commands in Docker (e.g., building a container image, pushing a container into a registry, creating and running a container); (h) authoring a pipeline for Drone CI; (i) using Sonar Scanner CLI to perform static analysis; (j) authoring security test in InSpec; (k) author an automated functional test in Selenium; (l) authoring a dynamic security test in OWASP Zap; an (m) using container platform to author and scale services;
 7. Have had hands-on experience authoring code to include authoring and running automated tests in a CI/CD pipeline all under Configuration Management to insure an application follows style, adheres to good coding practices, builds, identify security issues, and functions as expected.